jhogan/core/STYLE.md

 ### Justification
 The negation operator can sometimes be used when it doesn't need to be.
 To the reader, this would simply represent one more thing to parse out.
-Strive to write code that's as easiy to read as possible.
+Strive to write code that's as easily to read as possible.
 To solve complex problems, our code must be as simple as possible.

 ### Exceptions